labspiral/sirius2/README.md

   - Selection entities by rubber banding is not supported yet
   - Editing child of EntityGroup is not supported yet
   - Multi-languages are not supported yet
-* General
-  - x32 (32bits windows) is not supported officially
-  - SIRIUS2 is not compatible with SIRIUS(old version)